 Pompeii opening hours

-From April 1st to October 31st, the Pompeii archaeological site is open from 9 AM to 7 PM with the last entry at 6 PM.
-It opens slightly earlier at 8:30 AM during the weekend.
+From April 1st to October 31st, the Pompeii archaeological site is open from 9 AM to 7 PM with the last entry at 5:30 PM.

 From November 1st to March 31st, the ruins are open from 9 AM to 5 PM with the last entry at 3:30 PM.

 The sites close on January 1st, May 1st and December 25th.
 Double check the official Pompeii website if you’re unsure.

 Wondering what to do in Pompeii?
 You can easily spend 8 hours wandering through the dozens and dozens of sites across the 44 excavated hectares of the archaeological site of Pompeii (though only 22 hectares are open to visitors).
 The full guide and map to Pompeii Archaeological Park can be downloaded here, but can be extremely overwhelming.

 Your best bet is to visit a couple of the key sites in 2-3 hours and call it a day, as the heat and lack of shaded areas can be stifling.
 Don’t miss the main Roman Forum, Amphitheatre, House of the Vetti and small on-site museum.
 We had no concrete plan and list of places to visit in Pompeii and did just fine – our strategy was to go where the other tourists weren’t!
 My advice would be to take in the experience of exploring the ancient ruins without a rigid checklist.

 If you are short on time and want more insight into the history of Pompeii then you can also opt to hire a licensed guide from the entrance to take you to the key highlights.

 Pompeii and Vesuvius in 1 day